neon-sunset/fast-cache/README.md

 ## Quick start
 `dotnet add package FastCache.Cached` or `Install-Package FastCache.Cached`

-*Recommended: to get optimal results, use `Cached<YourType>` per source/producer instead of common types such as `string` shared across multiple sources.*

 Get cached value or save a new one with expiration of 60 minutes
 ```csharp
 public FinancialReport GetReport(int month, int year)